Spring (framework)

 The Spring MVC component allows us to use the popular Model-View-Controller pattern to create applications that handle web requests and produce responses.
 In order to use it, we need to add

-as a dependency in thepom.xml
+spring-webmvcas a dependency in thepom.xmlfile.The

-file (in the webapp/WEB-INF folder) is a deployment descriptor, which tells the essential configuration the app needs to run to its web container (JBoss, Tomcat, etc.)
+web.xmlfile (in the webapp/WEB-INF folder) is a deployment descriptor, which tells the essential configuration the app needs to run to its web container (JBoss, Tomcat, etc.)

 The

-annotation tells Spring MVC that the annotated class is a Controller.
+@Controllerannotation tells Spring MVC that the annotated class is a Controller.

 We can also access path variables and request parameters as arguments to the method: